smichaelsen/typo3-gitlab-ci/README.md

 If you want to sync the TYPO3 fileadmin directory between installations, set the `FILEADMIN_SYNC_SOURCE` to a certain branch name, e.g. *master*.
 That will be the installation that the fileadmin is synced from.

+## Building your extensions

+If you want to execute building on one or more of your extensions, take a look at the `gitlab-scripts/_build-extensions.sh` file that has been placed in your root directory.